Twitch dealt a crushing blow to the skin market: Advertising of CS2 roulettes and cases is officially banned

 The main reason for this step was the need to protect the community, especially its younger part, from potential harm and the development of gambling addiction.
 For many years, popular streamers with an audience of thousands openly advertised roulette sites where viewers, including minors, could bet with their skins.
 Such broadcasts often presented gambling as an easy and quick way to make money, which created dangerous precedents.

 For many streamers, whose content was built around opening cases and playing on third-party sites, the new rules mean the loss of a significant part of their income.
 Sponsorship contracts with gambling sites brought them huge fees.
-Now they will have to look for new ways to monetize, perhaps returning to more traditional formats or looking for support from legal and trusted online casinos, which work in strict accordance with the law and offer transparent game conditions.
+Now they will have to look for new ways to monetise, perhaps returning to more traditional formats or looking for support from legal and trusted online casinos, which work in strict accordance with the law and offer transparent game conditions.

 Community reaction and the future of gambling on Twitch